Scientific Name

 Etymology

-The specific epithet "inexpectata" derives from the Latin word "inexpectatus," meaning "unexpected or unforeseen," and probably refers to the surprising discovery of this species.
+The specific epithet "inexpectata (in-eks-pek-TAY-tuh)" means "unexpected" and probably refers to the surprising discovery of this species.

 How to Grow and Care for Aloe inexpectata

-Light: When growing A. inexpectata indoors, place your plant near a southern or southwest-facing window with plenty of bright, indirect light.
-Outdoors, provide light shade, especially during the hottest parts of the day.
+Light: When growing A. inexpectata indoors, place your plant in a southern or southwest-facing window with plenty of bright, indirect light.
+Outdoors provide light shade, especially during the hottest parts of the day.

 Hardiness: When temperatures shift below 50 °F (10 °C), it is time to bring your Aloes inside.
-In the spring, once the threat of frost has passed, move them back outside.
+In the spring, move them back outside once the threat of frost has passed.
 A. inexpectata can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: Aloes need regular watering but are very tolerant of drought conditions for short periods.
 Water your A. inexpectata deeply, but only when the soil is dry.
 Cut back on watering during the winter months.